Composition Lessons

 meaning and narrative in music

-Students will learn these skills during lessons and through their own work, which includes composition projects, short composition exercises, listening homework, readings, and live concert experiences.
-My composition students in middle and high school participate in the Young Composers Project here in Portland, have performances by the Metropolitan Youth Symphony, and I help arrange performances of all of my students’ music at other times, as well.
+Students will learn these skills during lessons and through their own work outside lessons, which includes composition projects, short composition exercises, listening homework, readings, and live concert experiences.
+My composition students in middle and high school participate in the Young Composers Project here in Portland, and have performances by the local Metropolitan Youth Symphony.
+I help to organize performances of all of my students’ music at other times as well.

-Lessons are weekly at the same day and time and last for 60, 75, or 90 minutes depending on the needs of the student.
-I do not teach 30 or 45 minute lessons.
-Please read my studio policy for more information, including tuition rates.
+Lessons are weekly or every-other-week at the same day and time, and last for 60, 75, or 90 minutes depending on the needs of the student.
+Please see my Studio Details for more information, including tuition rates.

-If you are interested in studying with me or learning more, please contact me to schedule an initial trial lesson.
+If you are interested in studying with me or learning more, please sign up for an initial lesson.
+If you have further questions, please email me at chopinois@gmail.com or see the FAQs page.
 I look forward to hearing from you!

 Location